Managing ScienceLogic Libraries

 Downloading a ScienceLogic Library

 From the ScienceLogic Library Manager page, you can download ScienceLogic Libraries.
-Libraries that are included in SL1 are bundled in either a py_package or a py_directory format.
+Libraries that are included in SL1 are bundled in a py_package format.

 ScienceLogic-authored libraries are copyrighted content and should not be modified without the express permission of ScienceLogic.